- About Us

 What this ends up meaning is that you will not have to deal with the headaches of managing certain assets despite the fact that you and your beneficiaries can still be provided for from them.
 In the event that you become disabled or end up passing away, the trust will likely continue providing for your loved ones in the future (depending, of course, on the terms of the living trust).

 Are you ready to get started setting up a living trust?
-If so, you can turn to the estate planning lawyers at Phillips & Blow, PC.
-We provide a thoughtful, comprehensive approach to our clients’ estate planning needs.
+If so, you can turn to the estate planning lawyers at Colorado Estate Matters, Ltd. We provide a thoughtful, comprehensive approach to our clients’ estate planning needs.
 We take pride in helping each of our clients and their families find the best solutions for them.

 We can discuss your estate planning needs and different options during our consultation.
 To schedule this meeting, call us at (303) 713-9147 or email us using the contact form at the top of this page.